 We spent a week up north, specifically to explore Northern Israeli cuisine and culture.
 We based ourselves in Haifa, an old Israeli port town about 2 hours driving distance from Jerusalem.

 I really enjoyed the experience of tasting authentic Arabic cuisine and we definitely sampled our way through the region’s culinary offerings as frequently as every hour or so.
-Of course, we made some time to see some of the mystical sights in the region, like the Rosh Hanikra grottoes and Ba’hai gardens.
-You can read more about our Northern Israel trip and my notes for planning your own Israel vacation here (coming soon).
+There is nothing like Arabic hospitality.

 Best Restaurants in Northern Israel

 In no particular order, here is a list of places we loved: